 Who We Are

-We are a local fellowship of believers, part of a global family of Christians, who hold the Bible as the ultimate authority.
+We are a local fellowship of humble believers, part of a global family of Christians, who hold the Bible as the ultimate authority.
+Our multi-ethnic group meets each Sabbath (Saturday) for Bible study (Sabbath School) followed by a traditional style Christian worship service.
 We look to Jesus Christ alone for our salvation and acknowledge the call to be set apart from the world.

 The Seventh-day Adventist Church is a mainstream Protestant church with approximately 19 million members worldwide, including more than one million members in North America.
 According to "Amazing Facts" our movement has become the fastest-growing, most racially diverse Protestant church in the world.